dfm/optimize.js/README.markdown

 [This](http://en.wikipedia.org/wiki/Mathematical_optimization) kind of
 optimization.
 Not [that](https://developers.google.com/closure/compiler/).

-This was ported from the `scipy` core.
+This was ported from the `scipy.optimize` and we seem to be about an order of magnitude faster than the Python version but that hasn't been too well tested.

 Usage
 -----